unity-sds/unity-common-services/terraform/terraform-api-gateway/README.md

 cd unity-cs/terraform/terraform-api-gateway/
 ```

+5. Check the YAML file at `unity-cs/terraform/terraform-api-gateway/terraform-modules/unity-rest-api-gateway-oas30.yaml`,
+which contains the Open API Specification 3.0 definition of Unity API Gateway and make necessary updates (only if required).
+You can use
+this file to define a complete API Gateway by adding, updating, deleting API resources and methods, configuring authorizers and
+setting-up integration points.

-5. Execute following commands to deploy the API Gateway.
+7. Execute following commands to deploy the API Gateway.

 ```shell
 terraform init